FAIRWAY - Farm systems management and governance for producing good water quality for drinking water supplies

 Case study approach

-FAIRWAY uses the multi-actor approach to facilitate effective cooperation between actors from different sectors and levels, including farmers, advisors, drinking water companies, scientists and policy makers.
+FAIRWAY involves 13 case studies across EU, including a large spectrum of farming systems, environmental zones and drinking water protection areas (figure below).
+In each case study a multi-actor approach is used to facilitate for effective cooperation between actors from different sectors and levels, including farmers, advisors, drinking water companies, scientists and policy makers.

 - Recommendations for innovative measures and governance approaches to protect drinking water resources from nitrogen and pesticide pollution.